bbc/clientside-recommender/README.md

 clientside-recommender
 =================

 A client-side recommender system implemented in Javascript.
-It uses the Weighted Item kNN algorithm, as implemented in the MyMediaLite Recommender System Framework which can be used to train the kNN model.
+It uses the Weighted Item kNN algorithm, as implemented in the MyMediaLite Recommender System Framework which can be used to train the required kNN model.

 * [http://mymedialite.net/](http://mymedialite.net/)